 Since the start of the COVID-19 pandemic, we have greatly expanded our telemedicine or Telehealth services so patients can get the primary and specialty care they need.
 At the Southwest Scoliosis and Spine Institute, a telemedicine or Telehealth visit is normally a covered benefit for most insurance plans.
 All visits are safe, private, and secure.

 Telemedicine or Telehealth is usually in the form of a video call using your computer.
-Telemedicine or Telehealth does not replace face-to-face visits.
+This mode of communication does not replace face-to-face visits.
 Instead, this tool provides a patient with the ability to see a doctor, explain their condition, and review other medical tests to achieve a diagnosis.
 After a diagnosis is determined, the team will formulate a treatment plan designed for each patient’s unique condition.
 Then the doctor will discuss the plan with the patient and any further testing needed.
 It’s the first step in getting treated by one of our spine and scoliosis specialists when you live more than 2 hours from our office.

-The real role of telemedicine or Telehealth lies in the convenience it offers to our patients who want medical advice or a treatment plan for a complex spine condition.
+The real role of telemedicine or Telehealth lies in the convenience it offers to our patients who want medical advice.
+This also includes obtaining a treatment plan for a complex spine condition.
 Also, it is cost-effective in comparison to driving to our office or other healthcare providers.
 By having a telemedicine meeting, a patient can discuss his or her condition, hopefully at an early stage of the condition.
 Then, if necessary visit our Expert Scoliosis and Spine Doctors in person.

 Benefits of Talking With A Doctor who is Hundreds of Miles Away

-- Meet directly with an expert: Your expert doctor can meet with you in real-time to provide an evaluation, diagnosis, and treatment plan for your unique condition.
-In addition, telemedicine gives patients living far away the ability to easily consult with our doctors.
+- Meet directly with an expert: Our expert doctors can meet with you on line to provide an evaluation and diagnosis.
+Additionally, the doctor can devise treatment plans for your unique condition.
+In conclusion, telemedicine gives patients living far away the ability to easily consult with our doctors.

 - Easy Access to Spine Care: Once your telemedicine appointment is over, you’ll have a clear plan to follow to get better soon.
 Also, your plan may include additional testing, prescriptions, follow-up appointment, and such.

-- Save Time & Travel Costs: Telemedicine allows spine patients to use video on either their computers or smartphones to connect with our board-certified spine surgeons without leaving home or taking time away from the office.
+- Save Time & Travel Costs: Telemedicine allows spine patients to use video on their computers or smartphones to connect with our board-certified spine surgeons.
+This can be done without leaving home or taking time away from the office.
 In addition, this cuts unneeded travel time and expenses.